-The 2014 Cabernet Sauvignon is sourced from premiere vineyards from two of Napa’s most premium regions – the Stags Leap District and Rutherford.
-Their original intent when building this wine was to create a Cabernet Sauvignon blend with other varietals – but during the blending trials they found a superior wine was created through blending Cabernet Sauvignon from both vineyards rather then blending in the additional varietals.
+The 2014 Brilliant Mistake Cabernet Sauvignon is sourced from premiere vineyards from two of Napa’s most premium regions – the Stags Leap District and Rutherford.
+Their original intent when building this wine was to create a Cabernet Sauvignon blend with other varieties – but during the blending trials they found a superior wine was created through blending Cabernet Sauvignon from both vineyards rather then blending in the additional varieties.

 The 2014 vintage is extremely approachable as a young wine.
 An elegant bouquet is fruit forward, showcasing aromas of blackberry and raspberry complemented by lesser aromas of tobacco smoke and cedar box.
 Supple throughout the palate it features a long finish, not memorable because of the tannins but because of the intensity of lingering fruit.
 Shows flavors of dark cherry and plum.
 The tannins are pure velvet – fine grained, rounded and very well integrated.

-They followed Juan’s advice to grow slowly – in 2016 decided to produce a Sauvignon Blanc – and future plans call for a vineyard designate reserve wine.
+They followed Juan’s advice to grow slowly – in 2016 decided to produce a Sauvignon Blanc – and more recently produce a vineyard designate reserve wine.

 They both spent significant time trying to think of a name; Stacy suggested Brilliant Mistake.
 It is a simple name that immediately invites questions and curiosity – and is a name that ties into their philosophy.
 One should be open to life taking unanticipated directions.
 When John was on the fence about starting this wine label – Stacy simply told him you only live once and if you don’t do this now, you might regret it for the rest of your life.
 The name is brilliant and most certainly was not a mistake!